amrashraf15/MERN-Health-Care-App/README.md

 ## 📖 Overview

-DocuCare is a full-stack web application designed for managing doctor appointments.
+WiseCare is a full-stack web application designed for managing doctor appointments.
 It includes role-based authentication for patients, doctors, and administrators.
 Patients can book and manage appointments, doctors can review schedules and earnings, and admins can control doctor profiles and appointments.

 - **Express.js** backend with MongoDB via Mongoose
 - **React** frontend with Zustand for state management